 Assignments: You are required to complete all graded assignments for this course as well as write a midterm and final exam.

-In-class assignments must be completed and handed in during the class in which they are given.
-If you miss an in-class assignment, it is your responsibility to arrange with the instructor to write it at another time under the instructor's supervision.
+Assignments must be completed and handed in during the class in which they are given.
+If you miss an assignment, it is your responsibility to arrange with the instructor to write it at another time under the instructor's supervision.
 If you fail to do so, you will receive a grade of 0% for the assignment.